-If the kids still have energy to burn, take them down the road to the awesome Dennis the Menace playground.
-The park features a rock climbing wall, swinging bridge, tunnels, and mazes, and no shortage of slides and things to climb on.
+If the kids still have energy to burn, take them down the road to the awesome Dennis the Menace Playground.
+The park features a rock climbing wall, swinging bridge, tunnels, mazes, and no shortage of slides and things to climb on.
 When they’re done playing, take a family ride on one of the park’s rubber duckie paddleboats for a fun change of pace!

 Day 3: Depart Monterey

 Head out early to embark on one of the most exciting stretches of the trip: Big Sur!